peteroupc/peteroupc.github.io/bernoulli.md

 A coin with unknown probability of heads of _&lambda;_ can be turned into a coin with probability of heads of _f_(_&lambda;_), where _f_ is any factory function, via an algorithm that works with two sequences of polynomials:

-- One sequence of polynomials must be non-decreasing and converge from below to _f_, and the other sequence must be non-increasing and converge from above to _f_.
+- One sequence of polynomials converges from above to _f_, the other from below.
 - For both sequences, there must be a way to calculate their polynomials' _Bernstein coefficients_.
 - For each sequence, the polynomials must have increasing degree.
 - For each sequence, the difference between one polynomial and its previous one must have non-negative Bernstein coefficients (once the previous polynomial is elevated to the same degree as the other).
 This is also called the _consistency requirement_.